Seneca-SCPA/Applied-Problem-Solving/docs/glossary.md

 # Glossary of Key Terms

+**Collection**
+: Collections are composites of other objects that include data and have logical functionality to support the containers operations.

 **Construct**
 : A logical control such as a selection or iteration.

+**Container**
+: Containers are very data specific in the simplest forms such as an array and do not inherently have a lot of logical functionality.

 **Enumeration**
 : Sequencing steps with an identifier such as a number (ex: 1.
 2. 3. ...) or letter (ex: A. B. C. ...).